jasperdunn/blog/content/blog/writing-code-for-humans/index.md

 You shouldn't have to read through multiple lines of code and memorize several other variables to understand what a specific variable is for.

-Sure, in many languages you can jump to the declaration, or hover over the variable to find its type.
+Sure, in many development environments you can jump to the declaration, or hover over the variable to find its type.
 Regardless, you shouldn't have to do this.
 Treat your code as a product, and create a nice experience for the users (fellow developers) of your code.

 If we have the power to name things whatever we want, why not name things with purpose and precision?